Transform your love of animals into a rewarding career by completing the Veterinary Assistant certification program at Harford Community College.

 Students must also complete a 100-hour externship at a veterinary clinic.

 What can I do when I complete this program?

 Upon completion of this program, students are prepared to sit for the national certification exam administered by NAVTA.
 After passing the exam, certified veterinary assistants are prepared to enter the workforce.

 As of 2019, the average pay for a veterinary assistant in Maryland was $31,920*.
 According to the Bureau of Labor Statistics, employment for veterinary assistants is expected to grow 16% in the next decade.

 *Completion of this certificate does not guarantee this wage.

 The Veterinary Assistant certification program is led and taught by Monique Brunson, an experienced industry professional.

-Monique Brunson had always wanted to work with animals.
+Monique Brunson always wanted to work with animals.
 She attended Wilson College in Chambersburg, PA where she obtained her Bachelor of Science degree, majoring in Veterinary Terminology.
 Over the years, Monique has worked as a registered veterinary technician in multiple veterinary specialties.
-More recently, she has discovered her passion for teaching, leading her to join HCC in 2019 as the Program Specialist for Animal Sciences.
+More recently, she has discovered her passion for teaching, leading her to join Harford Community College in 2019 as the Program Specialist for Animal Sciences.
 Monique enjoys helping others realize their passion for a career she herself loves, and she enjoys pushing students to reach their full potential.